-Region 2000 Radio Communications Board, established as a committee of Virginia's Region 2000 Local Government Council, is a joint venture formed in 1996, by a cooperative agreement between the County of Amherst, Virginia, the County of Bedford, Virginia, the City of Bedford, Virginia, and the City of Lynchburg, Virginia, collectively the Member Jurisdictions, and Virginia's Region 2000 Local Government Council.
+Region 2000 Radio Communications Board, established as a committee of Virginia's Region 2000 Local Government Council, is a joint venture formed in 1996, by a cooperative agreement between the County of Amherst, Virginia, the County of Bedford, Virginia, and the City of Lynchburg, Virginia, collectively the Member Jurisdictions, and Virginia's Region 2000 Local Government Council.
 The Board consists of representatives from each of the Member Jurisdictions.